docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="65%">
-        The <code>Matrix</code> component can link its currently selected entity to a datasource in the <code>Selected Element</code> field.
+        The <code>Matrix</code> component can link its currently selected entity to a qodlysource in the <code>Selected Element</code> field.
 This feature allows the component to automatically display the attributes of the selected element whenever a new entity is chosen.
 	</Column.Item>
 	<Column.Item width="30%">
         <img src={require('./img/dynamicAttributeDisplay_SelectedElement.png').default} style={{borderRadius: '6px'}} />